Application of the Scrape-Off-Layer Fast Ion (SOLFI) code to assess particle motion in mirrors and tokamaks: Passing-particle fraction

-Here, we derive the passing particle fraction in an ideal mirror with potential drop $\varphi$ for the gyrotropic Maxwellian distribution function provided in Eq.~\ref{gyroMAXWELL}.
-By definition, the fraction of passing particles for species $s$ with respect to all particles with $v_{\parallel,0} \ge 0$, denoted $\eta_s$, is given when $q_s \varphi \ge 0$ as
+Here, we derive the passing-particle fraction of species $s$, denoted $\eta_s$, in an ideal mirror with potential drop $\varphi$ for the gyrotropic Maxwellian distribution function provided in Eq.~\ref{gyroMAXWELL}.
+By definition, when $q_s \varphi \ge 0$ one has